Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Healesville has 38 active public transport stops, all of which are bus stops.
 These stops are served by three different routes that together facilitate 389 weekly passenger trips.
-The area's transport accessibility is rated as moderate, with residents typically living 403 meters away from the nearest stop.
-Most residents commute outwards due to Healesville's predominantly residential nature.
-Cars remain the primary mode of transportation, used by 90% of residents, while walking accounts for 5%.
-On average, there are 1.6 vehicles per dwelling, exceeding the regional average.
+The accessibility of these stops is rated as moderate, with residents on average living 403 meters away from the nearest stop.
+As a predominantly residential area, most people commute outwards.
+Cars remain the primary mode of transport, used by 90% of residents, while walking accounts for 5%.
+On average, there are 1.6 vehicles per dwelling, which is higher than the regional average.

-According to the 2021 Census, 24.2% of Healesville's residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency across all routes is an average of 55 trips per day, which translates to approximately 10 weekly trips per individual stop.
+According to the 2021 Census, 24.2% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency averages 55 trips per day across all routes, equating to approximately 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport